|

 bridge, Friar Tuck and the river crossing, the archery tournament, the

-to the poor and leads a band of merry men.
-Robin Hood is a hero of Saxon
+and is known as Robin Hood.
+Robin Hood is a hero of Saxon resistance

-resistance against the ruling Normans who misuse and abuse their power and
+against the ruling Normans who misuse and abuse their power and who

-who oppress the poor folk who farm the land.
-But Robin is steadfastly
+oppress the poor folk who farm the land.
+But Robin is steadfastly loyal to

-loyal to King Richard (the Lion-Hearted), who is a Norman ruler.
-Injustice
+King Richard (the Lion-Hearted), who is a Norman ruler.
+Injustice is

 Oppression is personified by Sir Guy of Gisbourne, a Norman baron determined to make life miserable for the Saxon peasants in